hilton/hilton.github.com/blog/_posts/2024-11-19-ambiguous-naming.md

 * **concise and unique (but boring) names** - when you call the third meeting room on the second floor _MR 2.3_
 * **hotel rooms**, like  _Room 203_ - only slightly less boring
-* **famous people’s names** - not ambiguous, but can result in things you want to ever have to say out loud when someone asks where to find you (‘you’ll find me in…’).
+* **famous people’s names** - not ambiguous, but can result in sentences you want to never have to say out loud (‘you’ll find me in…’).

 Alternatively, when facing a multiple-naming problem like this, you can reuse a name collection you already have.